Sushi Bake

 3. Add rice to a casserole dish and spread out in an even layer, pressing down to compact.
 Sprinkle top with 1 tbsp furikake.

-For the Crab mixture:
+For the Crab Mixture

 1. In a bowl, mix the crab, kewpie mayonnaise, cream cheese, Sriracha, and 1 tsp sesame oil.